 • Ensure that you use tiles that can be supported by the adhesive mat.
 Tiles that are large and heavy may not hold.

 Installation is easy.
-Measure and cut the mat to fit the space, peel off the wall-side adhesive and apply to the wall, smooth out any air bubbles, peel off the tile-side of the adhesive, then carefully apply the tiles to the wall.
+Measure and cut the mat to fit the space, peel off the wall-side adhesive and apply to the wall.
+Smooth out any air bubbles and peel off the tile-side of the adhesive.
+Then carefully apply the tiles to the wall.